">

 Key Hazards

-• Electrical issues from damaged cords
+• Electrical shock from damaged cords or wet locations

-• Trip hazards from power cables
+• Trip hazards from fan cords and extension cords

 2–3 Minute Talk Script